 How might we use emerging technologies such as drone imagery to predict population movement to better understand and then optimize the response accordingly?
 The same technology can be used to count refugee population in a crisis (example Northern Uganda, Colombia)?
 How can we combine Logs Cluster data with data on where refugees are, to optimize getting assistance to them.

-Tech Track teams will be focusing on developing prototypes using the latest technologies from the private sector.
-Such teams can be existing company tech teams or be formed on the spot by participants with design and technical skills.
+Tech Track team will be focusing on developing prototypes using the latest technologies from the private sector.
+Existing tech teams can be enriched with participants with design, developing or engineering skills.

-Connect Track teams will explore how they can launch viable new projects to solve the challenges by combining expertise and resources from multiple stakeholders.
-Such team will be formed on the spot with participants bringing their diverse skills and experience to the table.
+Connect Track teams will explore how they can launch viable new projects to solve one of the challenge by combining expertise and resources from multiple stakeholders.
+Such teams will be formed on the spot with participants combining diverse skills and experience.

 All teams will be supported by humanitarian experts from the WFP, other organisations and donors.
-Tech and Connect Tracks teams will be encouraged to engage each other for ideation or validation purposes.
+Tech & Connect Tracks teams will be encouraged to engage each other for ideation or validation purposes.